mosscoder/mpg_ecology_tools/README.md

 One critical objective in ecology is understanding how biological patterns correlate with environmental conditions, such as aspects of terrain (abiotic), vegetation structure (biotic), and land-use history (anthropogenic).
-Ecology Tools facilitates study of these conditions by visualizing environmental variability across the property.
-Some use cases for the app include selection of survey sites, identifying areas environmentally similar to a point of interest, guiding native seed collection, and identifying units for targeted restoration seed mixes.
+Ecology Tools visualizes environmental variability and facilitate its study across the property.
+Some use cases for the app include selection of survey sites, identifying areas environmentally similar to a point of interest, guiding native seed collection, and identifying homogeneous units for targeted restoration seed mixes.

 ## Background